Resilience is the ability to bounce back quickly from difficulties, also referred to as a person who is tough, stoic, flexible, and robust.

 Several ways that people can start to build resilience almost immediately include:

 Believing in Yourself

-Practising self-care rituals consistently can have a positive impact on our emotional health.
+Practicing self-care rituals consistently can have a positive impact on our emotional health.
 Essentially, putting our most basic needs first such as regular exercise, good nutrition, meditation, and journaling often contributes to levels of self-esteem and how much we believe in ourselves in any situation.
 The more we put our own needs first, the higher our self-esteem will be.